kyhavlov/consul-alerting/README.md

 |       Option       | Description |
 | ------------------ |------------ |
 | `service_key`      | The PagerDuty api key to use for alerting.
 | `max_retries`      | The maximum number of times to retry after an api failure when alerting.
-Defaults to 0.
+Defaults to 5.

 #### Example log output:
 ```
-[Aug 27 19:03:46]  INFO Loaded stdout handler: log
+[Aug 27 19:03:46]  INFO Loaded handler: stdout.log
 [Aug 27 19:03:46]  INFO Using Consul agent at 192.168.1.3:8500
 [Aug 27 19:03:46]  INFO Monitoring local node (consul)'s checks
 [Aug 27 19:03:46]  INFO Discovering services from catalog